mantil-io/example-todo/README.md

 This command will create a new stage for your project with default name `development` and deploy it to your node.)

 Now you can output the stage endpoint with `mantil env -u`.
-The API endpoint for your function will have the name of that function in the path, in our case that is `$(mantil env -u)/handler`.
+The API endpoint for your function will have the name of that function in the path, for example `$(mantil env -u)/get`.

 With this URL we can now create a Github webhook which will invoke our Lambda function on each star to our Github repository.